-Spiral-Inspired Tower Will Rise in Hudson Yards District
+Much-Improved Mathews-Palmer Playground Officially Reopens

 As co-founder Alexandria Hodgkins wrote in the press release, “We’ve had a year to experiment and see what people respond to.
 We definitely want to offer more opportunities for artists to show, develop their careers, and network in our space.”
 As per Nyssa Frank, “It’s been such an honor to house our gallery in a beautiful building, where the community has been so welcoming!
 This first year has exceeded my dreams on every level.
 I can’t wait for more!”

-The Living Gallery Outpost is located at The Outpost is located at 246 E. Fourth St. (btw.
+The Living Gallery Outpost is located at 246 E. Fourth St. (btw.
 Aves.
 B & C).
-Visit thelivinggalleryoutpost.com.
+Visit thelivinggalleryoutpost.com .
 On Facebook: facebook.com/thelivinggalleryoutpost.